Austin Fragomen Study Abroad Grant

 Selection Committee Structure

-The scholarship review committee will be comprised of study abroad staff and invited faculty members from IAGS and the campus community.
-Faculty members serving on the committee will be selected by the Assistant Director for Study Abroad each cycle, with the input and guidance of IAGS administration.
+The scholarship review committee will be comprised of study abroad staff and invited faculty members from the campus community.
+Faculty members serving on the committee will be selected by the Assistant Director for UCF Abroad each cycle.

 - All applications for awardees undergo a final review by both the UCF Abroad and Financial Aid offices to ensure they meet the eligibility criteria listed above.